-The Saudi International is a fairly new tournament on the European Tour, having first been played in 2019.
-The tournament’s addition to the calendar has courted some controversy, though hefty appearance fees have been enough to attract many of the world’s top players to compete.
+The Saudi International is a fairly new tournament, having first been played in 2019.
+Part of the European Tour until 2021, this moved to the Asian Tour from 2022.
+This event’s addition to the calendar had courted some controversy, though hefty appearance fees have been enough to attract many of the world’s top players to compete.

 The event takes place at the Royal Greens Golf and Country Club, which is located in the King Abdullah Economic City, a development to the north of Jeddah on the coast of the Red Sea.